-- give a true and fair view of the state of the Group's and the Parent Charity's affairs as at 31 July 2023 and of the Group's incoming resources and application of resources for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Charities Act 2011.
+- give a true and fair view of the state of the Group's and of the Parent Charity's affairs as at 31 July 2023 and of the Group's incoming resources and application of resources for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Charities Act 2011.

-We have audited the financial statements of The National Centre for Young People with Epilepsy Charitable Trust ("the Parent Charity") and its subsidiaries ("the Group") for the year ended 31 July 2023, which comprise the consolidated statement of financial activities, the consolidated balance sheet, the Charity balance sheet, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The National Centre for Young People with Epilepsy Charitable Trust ("the Parent Charity") and its subsidiaries ("the Group") for the year ended 31 July 2023 which comprise the consolidated statement of financial activities, the consolidated and charity balance sheets, the consolidated statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).